School Curriculum Aims

 - Summer 2: LGBTQ+ History.

-These themes will be threaded through the projects taught in each year group and will be taught through cross curricular lessons.
+These themes will be threaded through the curriclum taught in each year group and will be taught through cross curricular lessons.

-Year One Phonics Test: Takes place in the week beginning 8th June 2019
+Year One Phonics Test: Takes place in a week at the beginning of June 2021.

 Year Two Phonics Test: This is for children who did not pass the Phonics Test in Year One.
-It takes place in the week beginning 8th June 2019
+It takes place in a week at the beginning of June 2021.

 The results of these tests and/or assessments will be reported to parents and carers during the end of the year parents evening.